sachinsu/sachinsu.github.io/work_journal/life.md

 		- Military defence
 		- Setting standards
 	- Specific knowledge is far more important than general expertise.
+	- Media journalists love to feature the fortunes or misfortunes of particular individual/groups etc. and tend to present these stories as if they are typical of what is happening over all.
+	- The temptation is always to try to "solve" the problem of those whose plight has been singled out for attention, without regard for the effects elsewhere.
+	- Absolute advantage - One country, for any number of reasons, can produce some things cheaper than another
+	- Comparative advantage - One country is efficient in producing product more efficiently than other country.
+Britain has not produced enough food to feed itself in more than a century but it can afford to do so since it has concentrated efforts on producing things in which it has comparative advantage.
+	- Financial leverage - Ratio between assets and liabilities.It provides a quick way to quantify how much risk a financial business is taking on.A 10:1 levered firm is wiped out if assets lose 1/11th (~9.09%) of their value.
+	- In domestic or international markets, exchanges take place only to the extent that both parties benefit.

+	- complexity is a means of rationalizing opacity in societies that pretend to transparency.
+	- The market is merely a mechanism thorough which millions of human beings express their own preferences and values, rather than have some elite with political power impose that elite's preferences and values on all.
+To say "the market decides" is only to say that these millions of people decide instead of having decisions imposed on them.
+Ecnomics is the study of the use of scarce resources for alternative uses, then it follows that there will always be unmet needs.
+	- Economics is about trade-offs and not "needs" and "solutions".
+	- Efficiency is defined as most effective way to fulfil people's desires.
+	- Competition is the condition in the market in which there is no way to keep out those who wish to enter an industry.
+	- It would require people to stop and think, instead of being swept along by emotions, rhetoric or of the moment.
+For those who are willing to stop, economics provides the tools for evaluating poin terms of logical implications and empirical evidence.

 - Negotiations
 	- Leverage: Preparation is vital.
 Leverage comes from knowing what they need.
 The person that is more comfortable with “no deal” usually has more leverage.